Jessup, Maryland: History

 Jessup contains many warehouse delivery facilities.
 Due to its geographically central location in the state, Jessup is also home to the Maryland Food Center, which includes the Maryland Produce Market and the Maryland Seafood Market.
 The largest facility was operated by Giant Food, with a 60 acre 760,000 sqft facility until September 2012.
 The company outsourced distribution to C&S Wholesale Grocers, relocating its operations to Pennsylvania.
 In 2013, Coastal Sunbelt Produce announced plans to relocate its 900-employee facility out of state claiming the facility was unable expand to adjacent empty parcels.
 Howard County was unable to relocate the facility to the vacant state-run facility, or the vacant 760,000sqft Giant Food facility with an offer to gift state land intended for a transportation hub to the company.
-County Executive Ken Ulman brokered a deal with Preston Scheffenacker Properties, rezoning the historic Duvall Farm site in Laurel, for light industrial use and issued county financed low interest loans to relocate the facility out of Jessup.
+County Executive Ken Ulman brokered a deal with Preston Scheffenacker Properties, rezoning the historic Duvall Farm site in Laurel, for light industrial use and issued county financed low-interest loans to relocate the facility out of Jessup.

+Civil engineer Blake Van Leer put the railroad to use again by creating the first recycle and waste transfer stations on rail to cut emissions.
+Its official name is Annapolis Junction Recycling & Transfer Station, despite being located in Jessup.
+This facility sends most material out of state to Virginia.

 Kingdon Gould's Laurel Sand and Gravel company, which includes Savage Stone, Fairfax Materials, Allegany Aggregates, Laurel Asphalt, and S.W.
 Barrick & Sons, purchased the 625-acre chase property in Eastern Jessup, North of the historic town of Savage, Maryland.
 The site is home to the Savage Stone quarry, mining Baltimore Gabbro rock for road bed construction.
 The facility started operations in 2005 after special zoning approval with a 25-year reserve in materials.
 Ridgley's Run Community Association directors Kingdon Gould and his son provided community approval of the project in exchange for the construction of the Ridgley's Run Community Center.

 To the north of the quarry, Orson Adams built two nineteenth-century Victorian Manor Houses named Oak Hill on a 235-acre estate that anchored the community.
-The homes burned down after the Rouse Company purchased the land, and have been redeveloped into apartments.
+The homes burned down after the Rouse Company purchased the land and have been redeveloped into apartments.

 Resident film maker Wayne Shipley used Jessup as the production location for One-Eyed Horse (2008) and Day of the Gun (2013).
 Portions of Cry-Baby (1990) and Die Hard with a Vengeance (1995) were filmed in Jessup, with TA Travel Center standing in for Nord des Ligne Truck Stop in the latter film.